rami-vemula-tw/dotnetcore-service-starter/Payment/Documentation/containerization-approach.md

 - Automate the process of signing the docker image using Docker Content Trust (DCT).
 - Protect against vulnerabilities by using tools such as [Snyk](https://snyk.io/) in the build pipeline to continuously scan and monitor for vulnerabilities that may exist across all of the Docker image layers that are in use.
 - Sensitive information (application secrets, SQL connection information, tokens etc.) should not be stored or mentioned in the docker compose or docker files.
-    - The Developer (local environment) Secrets should be configured in appsettings.Development.json file.
+    - The Developer (local environment) Secrets should be configured in `appsettings.Development.json` or in an `.env` file.
     - Production (or any higher environment) Secrets should be maintained at Key Vault like Azure Key Vault, Amazon Key Management Service, HashiCorp Vault etc. Both the Kay Vault and Application should be configured to have trust (or identity) through which application can read secrets which are provisioned in the vault.
     - The precedence of configuration is as follows.
 To give an example, the ConnectionString setting mentioned in appsettings.json file will be overridden by the same setting value which is mentioned in Key Vault.
         - appsettings.json